alexbakker/gonano/doc/protocol.md

 __NOTE:__ For this block type, the work value is encoded in big endian.

-The hash of this block is calculated by concatenating [Account public key, Previous block hash, Representative public key, Balance, Link] and hashing the result with BLAKE2b.
+The hash of this block is calculated by concatenating [32 byte preamble (value:
+0x06), Account public key, Previous block hash, Representative public key, Balance, Link] and hashing the result with BLAKE2b.

 ### Work